A unifying view toward polyhedral products through panel structures: Introduction

-Very recently, a notion of polyhedral product over any nice PL-manifold with corners is introduced in Yu~\cite{Yu20}.
-The main idea of the construction in~\cite{Yu20} suggests that we can define a more general notion of polyhedral product which unifies the constructions of polyhedral products (up to homotopy) in various settings.
-This is main motive of this paper. \n
+More recently, a notion of polyhedral product over a nice manifold with corners was introduced by Yu~\cite{Yu20}.
+The main idea of the construction in~\cite{Yu20} suggests that we can define a more general notion of polyhedral product which unifies the constructions of various polyhedral products (up to homotopy equivalences).
+This is main purpose of this paper. .2cm